pbenn28/chasing-sunsets/app/posts/241215_crystallization.md

 But having a strong sense of identity doesn’t necessarily make a life a good one.

-Consider the thought experiment posed by Susan Wolf in Meaning in Life and Why It Matters.
+Consider the thought experiment posed by Susan Wolf in <a href='https://personal.lse.ac.uk/ROBERT49/teaching/ph103/pdf/WolfSusanne_2010_Meaning-in-Life-and-Why-It-Matters.pdf'>Meaning in Life and Why It Matter</a>.
 It’s easy to imagine someone unreasonably wealthy, or at least with a not-so-demanding job, who spends their life flitting around to keep themselves entertained.
 They travel to Europe and spend time at the beach.
 They go to music festivals and film festivals.
 They try new cuisines.
 They develop fashion.
 They have summer flings and brief relationships.
 In a sense, this is the carefree life many people dream about.

 Unfortunately, Wolf finds that her construction is not living a good life, and I agree.
 They might be superficially happy all the time, but that happiness doesn’t go towards anything deeper.
 Their life has no purpose, and that purpose is a requisite for a good life.